 BONUS!
 Watch the CallHub+NationBuilder webinar on how to – add a survey to CallHub, create a script for your agents, make calling and texting campaigns, and move people along a path!

 Implementing the steps

-Build your list and make first contact with prospective volunteers
+Build your list and make the first contact with prospective volunteers.

 Identify a target universe of supporters from your nation (ideally supporter levels 1 & 2) and add them to the ‘Potential volunteer’ step in your ‘Become a volunteer’ path.

 Move your supporters to the ‘Ask to volunteer’ step.
 This is where you’ll be contacting people to enquire if and how they’d like to volunteer.
 Peer to peer text messaging offers an effective way to get in touch with prospective volunteers if you have mobile numbers.
 For people with landline numbers, use phone calls to make contact.

 If you are using texting or phone calls, connect your nation to an outreach tool like CallHub.
 Set up paths for your survey responses so that paths automatically update in NationBuilder based on how supporters respond on CallHub.

 |How to create a NationBuilder survey with paths

 Step 1: Create a new NationBuilder survey (People > More > Surveys > +New Survey).
 When adding responses for a survey question you can see an ‘Add to path’ option.
 For each response, choose the appropriate ‘path’ and the adjoining ‘step’.